MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 - leaflet-elevation and d3.js: I only managed to have leaflet-elevation running with V5.x of d3.js and not with 6.x.
 This causes too many error messages.
 Hopefully raruto will fix that in a later version of leaflet-elevation.
 Hi did so now, but my code is not compatible.
 So, I keep d3.js with version V5.16.0.

 # Changelog

+= 0.10.0 =
+11.04.2022: Simple Gutenberg block ready!
+Almost All shortcode settings are now available by a Gutenberg block!
+Exceptions: showalltracks, mapcenter, zoom, markertext which are and were somewhat experimental.

 = 0.9.0 =
 16.03.2022: PHPunit tests finalized.
 Only useful and meaningful tests where conducted.